Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Quantum network simulation

-\begin{enumerate} \item Quantum memory coherence time $\tau_m$.
-It determines the time scale of how quantum states stored in quantum memories degrade over idling. \item Quantum memory error pattern.
-It determines the ratio between three Pauli errors in the continuous time idling channel model. \item Quantum memory frequency $f_m$.
-It determines how frequently the entanglement generation can be attempted. \item Quantum memory efficiency $\eta_m$.
-It determines the probability of successfully establishing memory-photon entanglement in each entanglement generation attempt. \item Memory cutoff ratio $r_m$.
+\textbf{Hardware configuration---} \begin{enumerate} \item Quantum memory coherence time $\tau_m$. \item Quantum memory error pattern.
+The ratio between three Pauli errors in the continuous time idling channel. \item Quantum memory frequency $f_m$.
+The frequency at which the entanglement generation can be attempted. \item Quantum memory efficiency $\eta_m$.
+The success probability of establishing memory-photon entanglement in each entanglement generation attempt. \item Memory cutoff ratio $r_m$.
 After a certain quantum memory has been initialized for $r_m\tau_m$ time, it will be reset. \item Raw Bell state $\rho_0$.
-It is a BDS that is the initial state for entanglement generation, before any quantum memory decoherence occurs. \item Two-qubit gate fidelity $\eta_\mathrm{g}$ and single-qubit measurement fidelity $\eta_\mathrm{m}$.
-They determine the performance of quantum operations in the quantum network, including entanglement swapping, entanglement purification, and GHZ merging or gate teleportation. \end{enumerate}
+The initial state after entanglement generation, before memory decoherence. \item Two-qubit gate fidelity $\eta_\mathrm{g}$ and single-qubit measurement fidelity $\eta_\mathrm{m}$. \end{enumerate}